hila-chefer/seq2seq-coref/README.md

 conll_path_for_eval - this is the test file in the original OntoNotes format.
 If you wish to perform a local test (i.e., the test set is split to chucks as well), use the `conversion_scripts/map_orig_to_chunks.py` to split the OntoNotes format to chunks while keeping it in the original format.

 - When using our format, after getting the generation results to the path specified in `output_path`, convert our format to the baseline format using: `conversion_scripts/format2_to_format1.py`.
+- Next, for post-processing of the baseline format, use the `conversion_scripts/post_process.py`.
 - When running the global test, you need to stitch all chunks after the generation.
 This can be done using: `conversion_scripts/postprocess_upgraded_preds.py`.
 - To get the final results for your generated output, run:
 ```